CiscoDevNet/intersight-powershell/docs/New-IntersightHclHyperflexSoftwareCompatibilityInfo.md

 ```

 ### -HypervisorType
 Type fo Hypervisor the HyperFlex components versions are compatible with.
-For example ESX, Hyperv or KVM.\n* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.\n* `HyperFlexAp` - The hypervisor running on the HyperFlex cluster is Cisco HyperFlex Application Platform.\n* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.\n* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
+For example ESX, Hyperv or KVM.\n* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.\n* `HyperFlexAp` - The hypervisor of the virtualization platform is Cisco HyperFlex Application Platform.\n* `IWE` - The hypervisor of the virtualization platform is Cisco Intersight Workload Engine.\n* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.\n* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.

 ```yaml
 Type: HclHyperflexSoftwareCompatibilityInfo.HypervisorTypeEnum